-A fringing reef system hugs the shore, so surface swims are short, and most dive sites are in the 60-foot range, meaning that even inexperienced divers can log at least 45 minutes of bottom time.
-You'll see plenty of macro-life like frogfish, seahorses and mantis shrimp at sites like Bullenbaai, but keep your eye out for rays and turtles, too.
+A fringing reef system hugs the shore, so surface swims are short, and most dive sites are in the 60-foot range.
+This means that even inexperienced divers can log at least 45 minutes of bottom time.
+Beginner divers will love the easy, sloping reefs; advanced divers should check out the wreck of the cargo ship, the Superior Producer, which sank in 1977 in 100 feet of water.
+Snorkeling is also easily accessed from shore.
+You'll see plenty of macro-life, such as frogfish, seahorses and mantis shrimp, at sites like Bullenbaai, but keep your eye out for rays and turtles, too.

-Verdant Grenada offers plenty of variety: drift diving, an underwater museum and one of the Caribbean's most famous wrecks, the Bianca C. The sunken ship is known as "The Titanic of the Caribbean" because, at 600 feet long, it dwarfs other wreck dives in the region.
-A passenger liner, it sank in the St. George's harbor in 1961 with one casualty.
-The top of the wreck sits at 100 feet, though, so it's only suitable for advanced divers.
+The wreck sits on a sand bank 165 feet down, so it's only suitable for advanced divers.
 For a casual diving or snorkeling experience, check out the Underwater Sculpture Park, much like the one in Cancun.
-Life-size human statues like "Vicissitudes" -- a circle of children -- are now beginning to host coral in 15 feet of water.
+Life-size human statues, like "Vicissitudes," a circle of children, are now beginning to host coral in 15 feet of water.

-Offshore Baie du Diamant offers some nice coral and great snorkeling opportunities; Baie de Ste Luce is home of the French island's most famous dive site, Diamond Rock.
-Offshore of Martinique's southern coast, the rock can present challenging diving conditions (watch for current), but there is a spectacular cavern extending from one end of the island to the other -- not for the novice nor faint of heart.
+Offshore Baie du Diamant on the southern coast lies the outcrop known as Diamond Rock, home of the French island's most famous dive site.
+The rock can present challenging diving conditions (watch for current), but there is a spectacular cavern extending from one end of the island to the other -- not for the novice nor faint of heart.

 As for snorkeling, the Champagne Reef is a must, where you can swim through bubble streams created by volcanic vents on the sea floor.